 Like a cluttered physical environment, a cluttered digital environment can impact your focus and mental clarity.

-This post is your guide to do a digital deep clean on your smartphone, tablet, email, social media, and laptop/desktop.
+This post is your guide to do a digital clean up of your smartphone, tablet, email, social media, and laptop/desktop.
 Let’s dive in!

 Apps on your phone and tablet